 The Center for Information Assurance, Statistics, and Quality Control (CIASQC) leverages the skills of university experts working together with community leaders to meet the increasing demands for secured information environments and improved quality of education, government, health care and business.
 The mission of CIASQC is to become the primary South Texas and Gulf of Mexico resource of information assurance, modeling, statistical and quality improvement services, and software engineering for the education, government, health care, and private sectors.

-The College of Engineering offers course work leading to the following Bachelor of Science, Master of Science, and Doctor of Philosophy degrees:
+The College of Engineering and Computer Science offers course work leading to the following Bachelor of Science, Master of Science, and Doctor of Philosophy degrees:

 - Civil Engineering CEEN, BS